jquella/DSI_Project_Ames/README.md

 ### Gather Data.
 All data collected from [Kaggle competition page](https://www.kaggle.com/c/house-prices-advanced-regression-techniques "Ames Kaggle Competition").

-In addition, I wrote some handy functions for EDA/cleaning and plotting to use.
+In addition, I wrote some handy functions for EDA/cleaning and plotting to use later, found in the `notebook_starter.py` and `plotter.py` files.

 <a id='explore_data'></a>
 ### Explore Data.